Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Main Results

 \subsection{State diagrams at different driving speeds}

-In Figure~\ref{fig:phasediag_heat}, we present the State Diagrams for granular packings governed by the SH model and at three different driving speed $U=0.01$ cm/s, 1.0 cm/s and 100 cm/s, respectively.
+In Fig.~\ref{fig:phasediag_heat}, we present the state diagrams for granular packings governed by the SH model at three different driving speeds, $U=0.01$ cm/s, 1.0 cm/s and 100 cm/s, respectively.
 (In our previous work \cite{Tsai2024b}, the granular packing was driven at $U=0.1$ cm/s, with all other conditions identical to the present work.)
-The vertical and horizontal axes are the volume fraction $\phi$ and the logarithm of the dimensionless shear rate $\dot{\gamma}d/V_{\text{c}}$ as in our previous work.
-In this two-dimensional parameter space, the value of inertial number $I=\dot{\gamma}d/\sqrt{\overline{\sigma_{zz}}/\rho}$ is computed and color-coded like a heatmap, based on various values of $\phi$ and $V_{\text{c}}$ (across ten decades).
-The quaking regime is identified (and indicated by stripes) by observing the time sequence of either the instantaneous coordination number, the elastic energy density or the boundary stress, since the occurrence of stick-slip fluctuations are consistent.
+The vertical and horizontal axes are respectively the volume fraction $\phi$ and the logarithm of the slipperiness $\dot{\gamma}d/V_{\text{c}}$ \cite{Tsai2024b}.
+In this two-dimensional parameter space, the value of inertial number $I=\dot{\gamma}d/\sqrt{\bar{\sigma}_{zz}/\rho}$ is computed and color-coded like a heat map, based on various values of $\phi$ and $V_{\text{c}}$ (across ten decades).
+The quaking regime is identified (and indicated by stripes) by observing the time sequence of the instantaneous coordination number, the elastic energy density, or the boundary stresses, since the occurrence of stick-slip fluctuations are consistent in time.

 A very notable feature is that, as the value of $U$ increases, the quaking regime suffers a shrinkage and eventually disappears from the parameter space.
 This can be perceived as the consequence of the increase of the inertial numbers: The entire parameter space eventually becomes collisional everywhere, so that the speed-dependent friction in the SH model can no longer produce the instability for triggering the quaking events.
-This is also consistent with Figure~\ref{fig:collapse_SigN}, which shows that the two \emph{branches} (quasistatic versus collisional) progressively merge as $U$ approaches 100 cm/s.

-In panel (a) and (b) where the quasistatic ($\phi>\phi_{\text{c}}$) and the collisional ($\phi<\phi_{\text{c}}$) regimes are still distinguishable, we have also indicated the location of $\phi_{\text{c}}$.
-Note that the curve also serves as the lower boundary of the quaking regime.
+This is also consistent with Figs.~\ref{fig:collapse_SigN} and \ref{fig:collapse_SigN_2}, which show that the two \emph{branches} (quasistatic versus collisional) are progressively merging as the shear rate increases.
+In Figs.~\ref{fig:phasediag_heat-a} and \ref{fig:phasediag_heat-b}, we have also indicated the location of $\phi_{\text{c}}$.
+Note that the curve of $\phi_{\text{c}}$ also serves as the lower boundary of the quaking regime.